 Streams are quintessential symbols of wabi sabi.

-A stream tumbles a stone and its edges and points collide with other stones.
+A stone is tumbled by a stream and its edges and points collide with other stones.
 Over time this smooths and polishes the stone, making visible its patterns and colors.
 Stones in streams are worn into wabi sabi beauty.

-Wabi sabi beauty is also found in weathered fences, desert dunes, well oxidized tea (oolong and black), and extra old cheese.
+Wabi sabi beauty is also found in weathered fences, desert dunes, well oxidized tea (oolong and black), and aged cheese.

-It is in the feeling of wonder at the subtleness of organic patterns, it is the joy of noticing something or someone previously overlooked.
-It is a realization that treasure lies at hand if we will re-examine all that is taken for granted.
-It can arise as a sort of sadness over change, evolution, progression.
-But despite its melancholy tones, there is a kind of light in it, a glow like a candle in a quiet room.
-Muted and earth toned we sometimes apologize for wabi sabi, wonder at our fondness of it.
+Despite its melancholy tones, there is a kind of light in wabi sabi beauty, a glow like a candle in a quiet room.
+Muted and earth toned, we sometimes apologize for wabi sabi, wonder at our fondness of it.
 It is an intuitive ache, an understanding of the time that has gone into and out of a thing.
-It recognizes the value of things that exist and will pass away.
+We recognize the value of things that exist and will pass away.

 A person who has experienced wabi sabi, even if he or she has not named it, knows a sharp private perception wrapped around some place, person, or object.
 That perception is something like love when it hurts.
 But when it matures, the pain grows into an acceptance and peace.
 It helps us embrace all the things that are impermanent by reminding us we can not own them.
 When you see yourself as part of the stream of things that come into being and go out again, when you see yourself as part of the flow itself, you start to be still, in the stream.